EXOS Inspect: Appraise Your Home in 4 Steps

 After determining the major user behavior through researching and storyboarding, we created the second wireframe with more details sorted out: UI content, layout, and the core interaction flow from onboarding tutorial to post-inspection.
 It allowed us to further validate the user needs.

 We organized usability testing utilizing Think-Aloud Protocols: we let users conduct “imaginary inspections” with the mid-fi prototype at their home, and talk through the process.
-We found out what made sense to them, and what was not, and made adjustments accordingly.
+We found out what made sense to them, and what did not, and made adjustments accordingly.

 3.4 Usability Findings & Design Decisions